US will send survivors of strike on suspected drug vessel back to Ecuador and Colombia, Trump says

 “It was my great honor to destroy a very large DRUG-CARRYING SUBMARINE that was navigating towards the United States on a well known narcotrafficking transit route,” Trump said in a social media post.
 “U.S. Intelligence confirmed this vessel was loaded up with mostly Fentanyl, and other illegal narcotics.”

+After Trump’s announcement, the Pentagon posted on X a brief black-and-white video of the strike.
+In the clip, a vessel can be seen moving through the waves, its front portion submerged inches below the water’s surface.
+Then, several explosions are seen, with at least one over the back of the vessel.

-The Republican president said two people onboard were killed and the two who survived are being sent to their home countries “for detention and prosecution.”
+The Republican president said two people onboard were killed — one more than was previously reported — and the two who survived are being sent to their home countries “for detention and prosecution.”

+With Trump’s confirmation on his Truth Social platform of the death toll, that means U.S. military action against vessels in the region have killed at least 29 people.

+The president has justified the strikes by asserting that the United States is engaged in an “armed conflict” with drug cartels.
+He is relying on the same legal authority used by the George W. Bush administration when it declared a war on terrorism after the Sept.
+11 attacks, and that includes the ability to capture and detain combatants and to use lethal force to take out their leadership.
+Trump is also treating the suspected traffickers as if they were enemy soldiers in a traditional war.